-In 2007, EPA established a national Renewable Fuel Standard (RFS) programme that requires transportation fuel refiners to displace certain amounts of petrol and diesel with renewable fuels such as cellulosic biofuel, biomassbased diesel, and advanced biofuel.
+In 2007, EPA established a national Renewable Fuel Standard (RFS) programme that requires transportation fuel refiners to displace certain amounts of petrol and diesel with renewable fuels such as cellulosic biofuel, biomass-based diesel, and advanced biofuel.
 The programme established the annual renewable fuel standards, responsibilities of refiners and other fuel producers, a trading system, compliance mechanisms, and record-keeping and reporting requirements.
-Companies that refine, import, or blend fossil fuels are obligated to meet certain individual RFS quotas based on the volume of fuel they introduce into the market.
+Companies that refine, import or blend fossil fuels are obligated to meet certain individual RFS quotas based on the volume of fuel they introduce into the market.
 The production of biofuels is also subject to regulation under the CAA and other environmental laws.
 EPA adopted a new ethanol rule in 2019, which allows fuel blends containing up to 15 per cent ethanol to be sold year-round in 31 states.
-In 2023, EPA set the required minimum volume for transportation sector use at 20.94 billion gallons of renewable fuel in 2023 (up from 20.63 in 2022), with increases for 2024 and 2025.
+In 2023, EPA set the required minimum volume for transportation sector use at 20.94 billion gallons of renewable fuel in 2023 (up from 20.63 in 2022), 21.54 billion gallons in 2024, and 22.33 billion gallons in 2025.
+There is significant new investment in biofuel and biogas facilities in the United States.

 The Biden administration had delayed rules setting RFS volumes for 2021 due to pressure on both sides of the issue, and tension continues with respect to what level of biofuels EPA should require.
-Relatedly, the US Supreme Court recently issued a decision affirming the validity of 'waivers' issued to some smaller refineries that exempt those refineries from certain federal biofuels requirements.
+Relatedly, the US Supreme Court in 2023 issued a decision affirming the validity of 'waivers' issued to some smaller refineries that exempt those refineries from certain federal biofuels requirements.
 On the other hand, conservationists are repeatedly suing EPA for failing to properly consider how increased land conversion and pesticide and fertiliser use needed to meet both the 2022 and the 2023-2025 biofuel targets would impact endangered species.

 In 2018, EPA issued a policy statement indicating 'EPA's policy in forthcoming regulatory actions will be to treat biogenic CO2 emissions resulting from the combustion of biomass from managed forests at stationary sources for energy production as carbon neutral'.
-The goal of EPA's pending actions was to 'promote the environmental and economic benefits of the use of forest biomass for energy at stationary sources, while balancing uncertainty and administrative simplicity when making programmatic decisions', acknowledging the need for clear regulatory policy even in the face of continued debate on an accounting framework for biogenic CO2 emissions.
+The goal of EPA's pending actions was to 'promote the environmental and economic benefits of the use of forest biomass for energy at stationary sources, while balancing uncertainty and administrative simplicity when making programmatic decisions', acknowledging the need for clear regulatory policy even in the face of continued debate on an accounting framework for biogenic carbon dioxide emissions.
 Disagreement surrounding the potential rule stalled its progress in early 2020.
 The Biden administration has not indicated that it intends to finalise this rule, although EPA is facing pressure to maintain its carbon-neutral stance.